 The texture of the butter is important, it will bind the ingredients together and brings an extraordinary flavor to the cookies.

-Use melted and cooled or even softened butter in an ointment, so that it blends better with the other ingredients and obtain these cookies with the tasty taste of butter.
+Use softened or melted and cooled butter in an ointment, so that it blends better with the other ingredients and obtain these cookies with the tasty taste of butter.